demisto/content/Packs/VaronisDataSecurityPlatform/Integrations/VaronisDataSecurityPlatform/README.md

-Varonis DSP Rapidly reduce risk, detect abnormal behavior and prove compliance all-in-one This integration was integrated and tested with version 1.0 of VaronisDataSecurityPlatform
+Streamline alerts and related forensic information from Varonis DSP This integration was integrated and tested with version 1.0 of VaronisDataSecurityPlatform

 ## Configure Varonis Data Security Platform on Cortex XSOAR